hungdtrn/local_llms_api/README.md

 **Note:** If you host the API server at a different machine with a different address, you need to replace "http://0.0.0.0:8000/v1" with your address.

 ### Example of using with LangChain
-The example of using this APIService with Langchain BabyAGI is provided in the `example/` folder.
+The example of using this LLMClient with Langchain BabyAGI is provided in the `example/` folder.

 ```
 # Install extra requirement for the Langchain example